AhmadHatziq/cyber-security-modular-master-projects/Data Analytics Project/README.md

 In this report, the NSL-KDD dataset is analyzed and several machine learning models are used.
 The problem being addressed here is to create a binary classification model that classifies either malicious or benign network data.

-The dataset has 41 features in total however, the analysis is only kept to the most highly ranked features.
+The dataset has 41 features in total.
+However, the analysis is only kept to the most highly ranked features.

 The machine learning models used are:
 1. Regression (Multiple Linear Regression and Logistic Regression)